Last Updated On November 16th, 2018

 IOTA performance from exchange listing to 2018 courtesy of CoinMarketCap

 The IOTA network is an elegant alternative to the unwieldy and slow Bitcoin network.
-If IoT device integration causes IOTA to become ubiquitous in our daily lives, it’s highly likely that IOTA could supplant Bitcoin, Ethereum, and other high market cap cryptocurrencies at the top of the crypto ladder.
+If IoT device integration causes IOTA to become ubiquitous in our daily lives, it’s highly likely that IOTA could supplant Bitcoin, Ethereum, and some other cryptocurrencies at the top of the crypto ladder.

 Market Cap: $5.95 billion